norman02/TryHackMeProjects/dorking/walkthrough.md

 🛑 **Important:**
 `robots.txt` is not a security control.
 Anyone (including attackers) can read it.
 Use it to avoid indexing, not to protect sensitive data.

+## Task 5 – Sitemaps

+> 1. What is the typical file structure of a "Sitemap"?
+**Answer:** `.xml`

+> 2. What real life example can "Sitemaps" be compared to?
+**Answer:** `map`

+> 3. Name the keyword for the path taken for content on a website
+**Answer:** `route`

+### 🧠 Explanation

+- **Sitemaps** are `.xml` files that list all the important URLs on a website.
+- They help search engines **crawl** the site efficiently, without relying solely on link discovery.
+- The analogy of a real-world **map** fits perfectly — just as maps show routes between places, sitemaps show routes between content.
+- Crawlers use these pre-defined **routes** to locate and index content faster and more accurately.

+Sitemaps are an important part of SEO because they improve how thoroughly and efficiently a site is indexed.